Dr José A. Pérez Díez

 - PGCert in AP (Open)

-- Membership Officer sor the British Shakespeare Association
+- Membership Officer of the British Shakespeare Association

-- Conference Organiser and Council member for the Malone Society
+- Events Organiser and Council member of the Malone Society

 - Shakespeare Association of America

 - European Shakespeare Research Association